 Accounts, marketing, and IT services are all popular areas within small businesses that are often outsourced.
 Likewise, if you freelance, you don’t have to learn about website design, SEO, and social media marketing to get ahead – if you can outsource some of these tasks, which involve a specific skillset, then you can save yourself from a lot of stress, frustration, and overwork.

 Does your business have lots of niggling issues that need to be sorted?
 These unresolved issues can become a significant source of stress if you try to ignore them.
-You can tackle your pain points and rid yourself of these constant worries simmering at the back of your mind or at the very least, ease some of the pressure.
+You can tackle your weak points and rid yourself of these constant worries simmering at the back of your mind or at the very least, ease some of the pressure.

 More Hours Doesn’t Always Translate Into Greater Productivity